Loading…

 Product

 Each alarm has a sealed, non-removable 10-year lithium battery.
-It cannot be removed or replaced — the alarm is designed to last its full 10-year life without maintenance.
+It cannot be removed or replaced.
+You should still test and clean alarms according to the manufacturer's instructions.

-It depends on your bedroom count and the number of levels.
-A typical 3-bedroom single-storey home needs 4 alarms.
-Use our calculator for your exact number.
+It depends on bedrooms, bedroom hallways or zones, and levels with no bedrooms.
+A typical 3-bedroom single-storey home with one bedroom hallway needs 4 alarms.
+Use our calculator for a rules-based kit match.

 Part 04